If you have any trouble downloading any of the manuscripts please let me know

 - Manuscripts Circulating or Under Review

 - "The Influence of Economic Geography on Individual Campaign Contributions." (under review) With Elisabeth R. Gerber.

 - "Federalism in Flux: Three Candidate Models to Explain Federal Dynamics."
-Posted draft written for conference "Federalism in Flux", University of Wisconsin Law School, November 2013; in revision for presentation at IPSA, Montreal, July 2014.
+Presented at the conference "Federalism in Flux", University of Wisconsin Law School, November 2013 and IPSA, Montreal, July 2014; in revision.